haagahelia/devops-course/docs/intro.md

 # Course Intro

+Welcome to the DevOps course!

+In this course, you will get a basic understanding of DevOps principles, tools, and practices.
+We will explore how to streamline software development and delivery processes, enabling faster and more reliable deployments.

 ## Prerequisites

+Before starting this course, it is recommended that you have the following knowledge:

-- Basic understanding of Git version control system.
+- **Basic understanding of Git version control system.**
+  If you are new to Git, check out [Git Basics](https://git-scm.com/doc) or [GitHub's Git Handbook](https://guides.github.com/introduction/git-handbook/).

-- Basics understanding of Github.
+- **Basic understanding of GitHub.**
+  Learn the basics of GitHub with [GitHub Docs](https://docs.github.com/en/get-started).

-- Familiarity with command-line tools and basic shell commands.
+- **Familiarity with command-line tools and basic shell commands.**
+  If you are unfamiliar with the command line, you can start with [Command line crash course](https://developer.mozilla.org/en-US/docs/Learn_web_development/Getting_started/Environment_setup/Command_line).

-- Knowledge of programming fundamentals (e.g., writing and understanding scripts).
+- **Knowledge of programming fundamentals (e.g., writing and understanding scripts).**

-- Knowledge of software development lifecycle concepts.
+- **Knowledge of software development lifecycle concepts.**

-Lisää tähän myös linkkejä materiaaleihin mitä voi käydä läpi jos opiskelija tuntee tarvetta.
+  If this is new to you, consider reading [SDLC Overview](https://www.geeksforgeeks.org/software-development-life-cycle-sdlc/).

+These resources can help you if you are unfamiliar with any of the topics.

 ## TOC